DangerKiddy/Space-Evolution/README.md

 Paint = Paint function(x Position X, y Position Y, mx Mouse Position X, my Mouse Position Y) for the object IsMouseOver = function(x Position X, y Position Y, mx Mouse Position X, my Mouse Position Y), return true if mouse is over Think = function(self), Think function of object
+Click = function(self), calls when the player just clicks on an object

 Usable = bool, if usable, then when you're selecting human and then your object, you'll be able to press "Use Object" in popup menu
 CanUse = function(self, human), Function which checks, can human use object